The Annual Canadian Tax Filing for 2020 is here. Canada Revenue Agency (CRA) has already opened the window to submit 2019 tax returns.

 You may not require all the documents mentioned below, but collecting as many possible, which is applicable in your case will quicken the process of tax filing for you and your family.
 So better be prepared for before filing your taxes or going to the accountant.

 SIN number of your family members and date of birth ‐ if this is your first visit.

 Bank information: Branch code, institution code and account number ‐ if you are not already set up with Canada Revenue Agency

-New immigrant should bring the date landed in Canada, income of the part of the year before
+New immigrants should bring the date landed in Canada, Income of the part of the year before

 landed in Canada

-Letter from your landlord stating rent paid ‐ otherwise bank statement shows amount paid to
+Letter from your landlord stating rent paid ‐ otherwise bank statement shows the amount paid to

 Tuition slips such as T2202A and T4A ‐ if you or your spouse attended college/university

 T4E and other slips for employment income, EI income, disability benefits, retirement benefits